 I Can’t Walk or Feel My Finger Tips Now What?

 Multiple sclerosis was something I was not familiar with and didn’t understand why it chose me.
 I’d never heard of it and the doctors around me weren’t making very much sense.
 After being in the hospital for over two weeks away from my daughter, I was sent home with a number to call to receive my medication and start physical therapy.
 I received a cane and notice to return to work within a few short weeks.
 I was mortified.
-I held back my tears and thought “I am never going to be the same again”.#Multiplesclerosis is not a kind disease nor forgiving disease.
+I held back my tears and thought “I am never going to be the same again”.
+Surviving Multiple Sclerosis was my last thought, I just needed to figure out how to get to my next thought.#Multiplesclerosis is not a kind disease nor forgiving disease.
 It eats away at your self-esteem, your strength, and your talents if you allow it.
 Click To Tweet

 The illness generally attacks people between the ages of 20 and 50.
 At these prime years, you are finishing college, starting jobs and family.
 There is never a good time to get ill, but at my age of diagnosis, I initially felt robbed, as if my entire young adulthood was being stolen from me.
 During my physical and occupational therapy, I began to learn to walk, drive and take care of myself all over again.
 At that time I mourned my “previous life”.